scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_sec_recon.md

     Tech employed on the server side (including static/dynamic pages), types of req. employed, use of SSL, interaction with databases (interaction with email systems, and other backend components.)

+Mapping the surface for Attack aka "What vulnerabilities should I look for at every level of the app?"

+  Client-side validation - Checks may not be on the server Database interaction - SQLi
+  File interaction (uploading/downloading) - Path traversal vulnerabilities, persistent XSS